facundo1000/microservice-crud-movies/README.md

-# microservice-disney
+# microservice-crud-movies
 Microservice for the managment of characters, movies and genres.
 For Java Springboot functional demostration purposes only.
-May need to expand functionality over time
+May need to expand functionality over time.

 ## What's included
 This Java microservice uses the folowing dependencies: